lucabriguglia/OpenCQRS/README.md

 }
 ```

-Note that the empty constructor is required in order to create a new object using reflection.
+Note that the empty constructor is required in order to create a new object.
 After every command has been executed, an event is added to the pending event list calling the AddEvent method.
 The Apply methods are called automatically when new events are added and are also used to load the object from the history when GetById method of the Repository is called.
 Create the first handler: